pwasystem/htmljig/README.md

 # HTML JIG
 ## Create your website with AI

+### What do you need to know

+This project was made to work with Google Firebase.

+You need to have Node JS and Firebase Tools installed on your local hardware.
+This can be a computer, tablet or smartphone.

+Remember to create a project with a web application and log in to Firebase Tools before performing the procedures below.

 ### How to:
 1. Clone this repository.
 >     git clone https://github.com/pwasystem/htmljig.git